k0renn/voice-chat-ai/README.md

 OPENAI_MODEL=gpt-4o
 OLLAMA_MODEL=llama3

-# The voice speed for XTTS only (1.0 - 1.5, default is 1.1)
+# The voice speed for XTTS only (1.0 - 1.5, default is 1.1) - cpu only doesn't work leave as is
 XTTS_SPEED=1.2

 # NOTES: